andrea-dai/andrea-dai/README.md

 - 👋 Hi, I’m @andrea-dai
 - 👀 I’m interested in hicking, travelling and coding 😄
 - ✨ I graduated from WBS Coding School Berlin as a data scientist on 11.2022, and I am also a PhD in Biology
-- 🌱 I’m currently seeking a job as  Data Scientist
+- 🌱 I live in Aachen, and I’m currently seeking a job as  Data Scientist
 - 👄 I speak Chinese, English and German
 - 📫 guoyingdai@gmail.com